reslp/phylociraptor/docs/introduction/minimal.rst

 Calculate a full Maximum-Likelihood tree
 ----------------------------------------

 Now it is time to calculate full (concatenated) Maximum-Likelihood trees.
 We will use IQ-Tree at first and infer trees for every aligner and trimmer combination.
 The analysis will be partitioned using the best substitution models inferred during the step above.
 Additionally, phylociraptor will take only gene-trees above specified bootstrap values.
-In this example the average bootstrap filters used are 50, 60 and 70, as specified in the `settings file` (runtime: 4 minutes).
+In this example the average bootstrap filters used are 50, 60 and 70, as specified in the *settings file*.

+The command is as follows (runtime: 4 minutes):

 .. code-block:: bash